davidhalter/jedi/README.rst

 Static Analysis
 ------------------------

-To do all forms of static analysis, please try to use ``jedi.names``.
+To do all forms of static analysis, please try to use ``jedi.Script(...).names``.
 It will return a list of names that you can use to infer types and so on.

 Refactoring